BooleanCat/go-functional/CONTRIBUTING.md

 Development dependencies are OK as they will not be included as dependencies to end-users (such as `golangci-lint`).

+## Development dependencies

+1. [golangci-lint](https://github.com/golangci/golangci-lint) is used to lint the project when running `make check`.
+2. [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter) is used to generate new fakes (using `go generate ./...`).
+Fakes are declared in `internal/fakes/fakes.go`.

 ## Commit hygiene